In this article, we’ll answer the question, “what is SEO writing?”

 In addition to the definition and meaning for SEO writing, you’ll also understand the importance of SEO based writing and find a list of SEO content writing tips to help you rank your articles higher in search engines like Google, Yahoo, and Bing.

 By the end of this page, you’ll understand the important concepts of search engine optimization writing and how it can be used to improve the organic visibility of your website in the search engine results pages (SERPs).

 Table of Contents

 What Is SEO Writing?

-Keep in mind that an SEO writer is different than an SEO copywriter who uses persuasive language in the copy to sell products in advertising and marketing.
+Now, keep in mind that an SEO writer is different than an SEO copywriter who uses persuasive language in the copy to sell products in advertising and marketing.
 SEO writers, on the other hand, are technical writers who use search engine optimization techniques to make sure the article is well-optimized for the ranking algorithms.
 See my article on what is an SEO copywriter to read more about the differences between these two skill sets.

-For example, this page is targeting these three keywords phrases:
+For example, this page is targeting these three related keywords phrases:

 - what is SEO writing